WarwickMicroscopy/Felix/README.txt

 IReflectOut: The number of the reflections to be included in the final image(s)

+IDebugMODE: Choose which mode you wish to run Felix
+0 Normal mode - regular warning and error messages
+1 Debug mode - extra error and help statements for developers

 The Remainder of the options apply to FelixRefine only

 IImageOutputFLAG: Choose whether FelixRefine will output images at the conclusion of the refinement